-Applicants with some savings and equity will surely have advantages when getting a mortgage in Germany.
-Yet keep in mind that you need to have some amount beforehand because banks usually don’t grand a 100% price of the property you want to purchase.
+Applicants with some savings and equity will indeed have advantages when getting a mortgage in Germany.
+Yet keep in mind that you need to have some amount beforehand because banks usually don’t pay a 100% price of the property you want to purchase.

 Required documents for the mortgage in Germany

 When applying for a mortgage, most banks will ask you to provide these documents: